70% of the earth's surface is covered by water.

 production changes / improvements / additions to the current Wayland range,

-so many of the
+so some of the

 photos may show the earlier variants.
 Photos on the 'Recent Deliveries' page will